mmozuras/mmozuras.github.com/post/_posts/2018-03-25-third-trys-the-charm.md

 At that time, Sergejus had recently joined Adform himself.
 Seeing something in my presentation or from talking to me, he recommended me.
 A couple of months later, in February of 2011, I was invited to an interview.

-I was not aware of this recommendation.
+I was not aware of his recommendation.
 Instead, I decided that my previous interviews were not as terrible as I thought.

 I was interviewed by HR again.
 Not someone I've encountered during previous interviews.
 At some point during it, I've pointed out that I've engaged with Adform two times already.
 Surprise.
 She was not aware of it.
 That's when I learned how I got this interview.